Wrongful Death Attorneys in Columbia, SC

-At Peake & Fowler, we know that no amount of compensation can make up for your loss, yet we also know that the death of a loved one can cause serious financial distress for the surviving family members.
+At Peake & Fowler, we know that no amount of compensation can make up for your loss, yet we also know that the death of a loved one can cause serious financial and emotional distress for the surviving family members.
 It is simply unjust and intolerable for the family to have to bear these additional costs, while the wrongdoer responsible for the death is not held accountable.
-That is why our attorneys devote ourselves to the cause of a wrongful death lawsuit for the benefit of spouse, children or parents of the deceased.
+That is why our attorneys have an unwavering devotion to the cause of a wrongful death lawsuit for the benefit of the spouse, children or parents of the deceased.

 South Carolina Wrongful Death Law

 South Carolina law recognizes wrongful death actions when a death is caused by the negligence or misconduct of another.
-The law allows a lawsuit to be brought by the executor or administrator of the deceased’s estate, who may collect legal damages, including exemplary (punitive) damages if the responsible party is found to have been reckless, willful or malicious in causing the death.
+The law allows a lawsuit to be brought by the executor or administrator of the decedent’s estate, who may recover legal damages on behalf of the decedent’s heirs.

 Wrongful Death includes Survival Actions

 South Carolina law also recognizes survival actions, which can be brought in conjunction with a wrongful death lawsuit.
 Together, wrongful death and survival actions help to ensure that the surviving family members receive all that they are entitled to.
 A survival claim is essentially a claim for damages that a decedent would have recovered through a personal injury lawsuit had they lived.
 Therefore, it is possible to recover compensation for any medical expenses and lost wages incurred by the decedent prior to their death, as well as any conscious pain and suffering they had to endure during that time.